 Thanks to the fact that even in Fall, Los Angeles weather is still pretty nice, seeing a movie outside won’t be a problem for you.
 Grab a lawn chair and your friends to a fun night of movies and food.

 These pop-ups are all over Los Angeles on the weekends at parks and museums outdoor areas, so it’s pretty easy to pick one close to where you live or is staying while you visit.

 Live music is included before the movie starts, so you may want to get there early.
 You’ll find a multitude of food truck options at your location but feel free to bring your own picnic basket as well.

 These are just a few options you have while in Los Angeles.
 Whether you are a local or just passing through, thanks to the great weather, you won’t need to keep yourself indoors until spring.

 Recommended by Victoria of Guide Your Travel

-This is a great city to experience Indian Summer when the leaves turn red and you can enjoy sightseeing without having to sweat in the heat all day as you walk around.
-Some of the best places to see the beautiful fall foliage in Boston is the Public Garden and the Esplanade where the trees will be especially beautiful.
+This is a great city to experience Indian Summer when the leaves turn red, and you can enjoy sightseeing without having to sweat in the heat all day as you walk around.
+Some of the best places to see the beautiful fall foliage in Boston are the Public Garden and the Esplanade, where the trees will be especially beautiful.

 Halloween is also a great time to visit when haunted houses and Halloween parties are very common in the city.
-October marks the last month in Boston where you can enjoy some of the best popup beer gardens in the city.
+October marks the last month in Boston, where you can enjoy some of the best popup beer gardens in the city.
 Have a drink outside but bring a jacket in the evenings.
-During the day temperatures will still be warm enough without though.
+During the day, temperatures will still be warm enough without thought.